 The cost of treatment with Invisalign depends on the severity of your case and the duration of your treatment.
-Ultimately, the cost of treatment with Invisalign is comparable to that of traditional metal braces.
+Ultimately, the cost of treatment with Invisalign should be comparable to that of traditional metal braces.

 Use our Payment Calculator to get an idea of how much your treatment will cost on a weekly basis.
 But please note that only your dentist can give you an accurate idea of how much treatment will cost.

 You will probably find that Invisalign fits comfortably into your daily life.

 Because of the low profile appearance, many people shouldn't even notice you're undergoing orthodontic treatment, so the impacts on your social life should be minor.

 You can also take your aligners out whenever you need to eat, drink, brush and floss your teeth.
 That normally means no restrictions on your diet and oral hygiene routines.

 The number of sets of aligners you need will depend on the severity of your misalignment.
 Only your dentist can give you an accurate estimate of how long treatment will take, based on a careful evaluation of your bite during an initial consultation.